 Americans have less free time than ever between long working hours and other obligations.
 Unfortunately, exercise time is often the first thing to go when life gets busy.
 We all have experienced the urge to hit the snooze button or to go straight home rather than heading to the gym.
-Even sticking to a routing in the comfort of a home gym can be a challenge.
-To get the most benefit to your physical health, squeeze in exercises whenever you have a few minutes to kill.
+Even sticking to a routine in the comfort of a home gym can be a challenge.
+To receive the most benefit for your physical health, squeeze in exercises whenever you have a few minutes to kill.

 Daily Exercise Recommendations

 The American College of Sports Medicine recommends that adults get 150 minutes of moderate intensity physical activity per week.
 Moderate intensity exercise includes brisk walking, jogging, heavy gardening, dancing or cycling at an easy pace.
 At this level of physical activity, you should start sweating and feel your heart beating faster.
 However, you should still be able to maintain a conversation during moderate intensity activity.

 Those who prefer vigorous intensity workouts should aim for 20 to 60 minutes, at least three days per week.
 Time spent cycling, running, swimming, or doing step aerobics counts toward this goal.
 Weight training is also important for physical fitness and should be performed two days per week.

 For many of us, 150 minutes seems like a daunting fitness goal.
 To determine how to get the most benefit from exercise, scientists have compared the effects of exercising for short intervals versus longer sessions.
 Surprisingly, there is no difference between three sessions of 10 minutes each versus one longer 30-minute session.
 That means that any time you have 10 spare minutes during the day, you can put it to good use by engaging in short workouts to burn fat.

 Getting 150 minutes of physical activity per week seems less scary when you can break it into smaller chunks.
 There are numerous advantages to short workouts, including: